davemgj84/sapphire/planning/TO_DO_README.md

 - X show badges page?
 Not sure how we want this to look
 - X Game Over Page
 - X Endings for if we have gems or do not have the gems (i think we just make this dialogue and get the MVD dialled in)
+- X Scene puzzles - mini games for each scene (4 scenes with games?)
+3/3 - almost there
+- X FINE tune Bottom component -

 - x - in progress - Actual map we will use for Demo -More tweaking - change it up :) SAND TILES
 - x - in progress - Controls component (buttons that show what to use to control the player movement and dialogue?
 Arrow keys and space bar)
-- x - in progress - Scene puzzles - mini games for each scene (4 scenes with games?)
-2/3 - almost there

 - End Summary/Credits scrolling?